Risk management in three steps

 Three lines of defence

-In the first line of defence, all pertinent units have a responsibility for risk management and control for every business transaction.
-This includes every administrative unit in the investment operations as well as business support functions, such as Back Office, Finance and Legal.
+The first line of defence for risk management and control lies in the direct business operations, which includes every administrative unit in the investment operations as well as business support functions, such as Finance, Back Office and Legal.

-The second line of defence consists of parts of the IT & Risk unit (Performance Analysis and Risk Control), Compliance and Finance (pertaining to control of rules surrounding authorisation rights).
-The Compliance function, Performance Analysis and Risk Control are independent functions from the investment operations that report directly to the CEO and Board of Directors.
+The second line of defence consists of the Risk Control function in Risk & Business Support, and Compliance.
+Compliance and Risk Control are units that are independent from the investment operations and report directly to the CEO and Board of Directors.

 Financial and operational risks